 Read our latest news

-Welcome to the November edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
-Each month, we will explore applications of AI-based cellular analysis for label-free live cell...
+Welcome to the May edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
+Each month, we will explore a new application of AI-based cellular analysis for label-free live cell...

-Welcome to the October edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
-Each month, we will explore a new application of AI-based cellular analysis for label-free live...
+Welcome to the April edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
+Each month, we will explore a new application of AI-based cellular analysis for label-free live-cell...

 Nanolive microscopes